 Pulled Pork Poutine - savory pulled pork slow roasted to tender perfection piled high on top of a bed of crisp french fries and cheese.
 A delicious Canadian dish.

 I love to make pulled pork.
 The meat slow cooking in the oven makes the pork extremely tender and downright delicious.
-I knew right away, I was going to recreate a Pulled Pork Poutine as soon as I got home.
-I used my family’s favorite Pulled Pork Recipe to make the Pulled Pork which we enjoyed as sandwiches and saved a little to use the next day for this Poutine.
+I knew right away, I was going to recreate a Pulled Pork Poutine.
+I used my family's favorite Pulled Pork Recipe to make the Pulled Pork which we enjoyed as sandwiches and saved a little to use the next day for this Poutine.

 Poutine is a really great idea.
 It's simple and fun too.

 I simply baked french fries.
 I used a brand I found in the freezer section of my grocery, then topped the baked fries with shredded sharp cheddar cheese and spooned the pulled pork over the top.
 I didn't use the traditional cheese curds because I didn't have any.
 We were perfectly happy with the cheddar cheese.

 Pulled Pork Poutine